fjebaker/blog/pages/2021-11-geodesic-equations.md

 which we would want to solve for $v_t$.

 We now encounter the current limitations of Symbolics.jl, namely the lack on non-linear symbolic solvers leaving us no simple way to rearrange the symbolic expression for $v_t$.
-Here, however, other libraries come to our aid, such as [NLsolve.jl](https://github.com/JuliaNLSolvers/NLsolve.jl), for approximating numerical solutions.
-In practice, this involves building a function from our symbolic expression, and exposing only $v_t$ as an argument for which to find the roots of eq. \eqref{eq-vt-out}.
+Here, however, [NLsolve.jl](https://github.com/JuliaNLSolvers/NLsolve.jl) will be able to approximate a numerical solution.
+This involves building a function from our symbolic expression, and exposing only $v_t$ as an argument for which to find the roots of eq. \eqref{eq-vt-out}.

 We build the function with